-The water heater is probably the most underestimated system in your home.
-Think about it – without your water heater, you wouldn’t have any of the following:
+The water heater is probably the most underestimated appliance in your home.
+Seriously – without a water heater, you wouldn’t have any of these luxuries:

 - Steamy showers

 - Clean dishes

 - Disinfected towels and sheets